Giully314/giully314.github.io/formation.markdown

 Book Advanced Algorithms and Data Structures by Marcello La Rocca
 Book The algorithm design manual by Steven Skiena
 Book Elements of programming by Stepanov, McJones
-Book The art of computer programming volume 1 by Donald Knuth (current)
+Book The art of computer programming volume 1 by Donald Knuth (pause)

 ### Computer architecture, Operating systems and Computer networks